est3bf/dhondt/README.md

      $ clear_db
      ```
      **Warning!** Don't forget backup the database before execute this command or all information will be lost.

+6. **Build Documentation**
+   The project use `Sphinx` for build a web-based documentation.
+To build the HTML files, you need to run:
+    ```
+    $ build_doc
+    ```
+    When it finishes, the files are under the folder `doc/build/html`.
+    To watch the documentation, open `doc/build/html/index.html` with you preferred browser.

 ### Manually build and run containers